-Moses: Covenant with A Nation
+Moses: A Covenant with a Nation

-More than 3,000 years ago, the fledgling nation of Israel stood at the foot of Mount Sinai, also known as Horeb, in the middle of the desert.
+ore than 3,000 years ago, the fledging nation of Israel stood at the foot of Mount Sinai, also known as Horeb, in the middle of the desert.
 Lighting flashed, thunder boomed, and God descended onto the mountain in a great ball of fire.

-In an event that would forever change the human experience, God spoke to the nation, giving them the Ten Commandments and the Torah, the first five books of the Bible.
-God charged the Israelites with transmitting the wisdom of the Torah to the entire world, entering into a covenant with Israel that still exists to this very day.
-That covenant, instituted under the leadership of Moses, is known as the Mosaic Covenant.
+In an event that would forever change humanity, God spoke to the nation, giving them the Ten Commandments and the Torah, the first five books of the Bible.
+God charged the Israelites with transmitting His Word to the world, a covenant with Israel that exists to this day.
+That covenant, instituted under Moses, is known as the Mosaic Covenant.

-For the first time in history, all humankind was officially given God's requirements for holy living.
-The Law was given to reveal God's righteousness and holiness (Exodus 19:23; Romans 7:12), and to establish God's standard of righteousness for His people (Deuteronomy 7:6; Isaiah 62:12).
+For the first time in history, all humankind was given God's requirements for holy living.
+The Law revealed God's righteousness and holiness (Exodus 19:23), and established His standard of righteousness for His people (Deuteronomy 7:6; Isaiah 62:12).

-Before God revealed His Word at Mount Sinai, the world was a different place.
+Before God revealed His Word, the world was a different place.
 Paganism was the dominant theology, pitting one god against another, one nation against another, and one man against another.
-Atrocities and immoral behavior were carried out in the name of these gods on a regular basis.